manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 Done!
 Our node environment is setup with latest versions.

-**Note:** you will notice that node and npm major versions have jumped.
+**Note:** You will notice that node and npm major versions have jumped.
 This is because node is now following Semantic Versioning.
 [Official release](https://nodejs.org/en/blog/release/v4.0.0/) explains the significance of this change.

 ## Test node environment

+Let us develop a basic testing strategy for our new node environment.

+- ES6 features that node compiles by default, no runtime flags required.
+- Basic node server.

-*[TODO] This section is in progress*
+TODO: This section is in progress